fernandoescolar/Xunit.Assume/README.md

 }
 ```

-If you don't fulfill an `Assume` what you mean is this test should fail because it makes no sense to run it without the conditions being met.
+If an `Assume` is not fulfilled, it means the test should fail because it makes no sense to run it without the required conditions being met.

-So `xUnit.v3.Assume` extends the original `xUnit` open source library to help us following this pattern.
-It's based on the original `xUnit.Assume` package by `fernandoescolar`.
+`xUnit.v3.Assume` extends the original `xUnit` open source library to help you follow this pattern.
+It is based on the original `xUnit.Assume` package by `fernandoescolar`.

-The behavior changed a bit, because of the changes to the xUnit package.
+The behavior has changed slightly due to updates in the xUnit package:
-There is no need anymore to mark the test methods with a specialized attribute.
+- There is no longer a need to mark test methods with a specialized attribute.
-Simply use the `Fact` and `Theory` attributes shipping with `xUnit.v3`.
+- Simply use the `Fact` and `Theory` attributes provided by `xUnit.v3`.
-A failed Assumption now throws an exception of the type `Xunit.AssumptionFailedException` and fails the test.
+- A failed assumption now throws an exception of type `Xunit.AssumptionFailedException` and fails the test.
-This can be used to easily fail CI/CD pipelines when an assumption is not met.
+- This can be used to easily fail CI/CD pipelines when an assumption is not met.
-To disable this behavior simply add the `Xunit.AssumptionFailedException` to the `SkipException` property of the test attribute.
+- To disable this behavior, simply add `Xunit.AssumptionFailedException` to the `SkipException` property of the test attribute.

-Example of a failing test
+Example of a failing test:
 ```cs
 [Fact]
 public void Test_FailsOnAssumptionNotMet()